Krishan-Nattar/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 for every additional unit in the input 'n', the runtime increases by that number.

+examples:
 a < 1 * 1 * 1 = a < 1
     a = a+1
 runs once

 a< 2 * 2 * 2 = a < 8
     a = a+4
-runs twice,
+runs twice

-etc.
+etc...

 b) O(n log n)

-the initial for loop is a straight O(n) runtime, because it runs for every number in a given input range.
+the initial for loop is a straight O(n) runtime, because it runs for equal to the number in a given input range (n).

 There is a nested while loop that runs while j < n.  j gets multiplied by 2 each time, halving the total amount of iterations, leading me to O(log n)

+Example:

 if n is 3, the first for loop will run 3 times, each time, the while loop will run 3 times (j = 1, j =2 , j= 4, break)